 The Siesta Fiesta is a marvelous event.
 Ocean Blvd. and part of Beach Rd. usually get blocked off so tents can setup and people can wander.
 There’s always something new at Siesta Fiesta.
-In general, it’s a place where people can sell there homemade food and goods.
+In general, it’s a place where people can sell their homemade food and goods.
 Some of the main attractions include kettle corn, paintings, metal and glass arts, jewelry, tie dye clothing, wildlife installations, live music.
 A scaled down version of the Fiesta is hosted sometimes on the beach, at the main lot, near the tennis courts.
 Check out the events page for updates.

 The farmers market is hosted in the village on Sunday Mornings.
-It’s not as large as the one downtown or near Phillippi Creek, but it’s perfect for locals that need their fix on quality organic food and Waltz has some of the best seafood around.
+It’s not as large as the one downtown or near Phillippi Creek, but it’s perfect for locals that need their fix on quality organic food and Waltz Fish Market has some of the best seafood around.

 The Village is a great place to unwind from the beach.
 You can get food and drinks, ice-cream and gifts.
 If you wind up at the Big Olaf, I recommend you try their toasted coconut ice-cream.
 At night, the clubs come alive with music and if that’s your thing, I recommend visiting on Wednesday (ladies' night) or Friday/Saturday.

 4th of July

-If you looking for awesome fireworks, hit up Siesta on the fourth.
+If you're looking for awesome fireworks, hit up Siesta on the fourth.
 Period.